-- 1 Stop the MTA for the domain. - 2 Have the user in Post Office A send a low priority test message to a recipient in Post Office B. (It's a good idea to test message flow using a low priority message because the low priority message queue is typically empty.) - 3 Check the post office\wpcsin\6 directory in the sender's post office.
+- 1 Stop the MTA for the domain. - 2 Have the user in Post Office A send a low priority test message to a recipient in Post Office B. (It's a good idea to test message flow using a low priority message because the low priority message queue is typically empty.) - 3 Check the post_office\wpcsin\6 directory in the sender's post office.

-Has a new message file appeared in the post_office\wpcsin\6 directory?
 No The GroupWise client was unable to create the message file.
 The user might not have sufficient rights to the directory if using direct access mode.
 Correct the problem, then repeat the test.
 Yes The sender can successfully send messages.
 Continue below.

-- 4 Stop the POA for Post Office B. - 5 Restart the MTA in the domain.
-Observe the MTA agent console for any sign of problems. - 6 Check the post office\wpcsout\ofs\6 directory in Post Office B.

-Has a new message file appeared in the post_office\wpcsout\ofs\6 directory?
-No See "Problem between Post Offices for Multiple Users" on page 63.
-Yes The message transferred successfully between post offices.
-Continue below.
+Stop th e POA for Post Office B. the MTA in the domain.
+Observe the MTA agent console for any problems.
+Check the post_office \wpcsout\ofs\6 directory in Post Office B. B. w message file appeared in the post_office \wpcsout\ofs\6 B. Has a ne w message file appeared in the post_office \wpcsout\ofs\6 B. Has a ne w message file appeared in the post_office \wpcsout\ofs\6 ?
+See "Problem between Post Offices for Multiple Users" on B. Has a ne director No Yes Restart w message file appeared in the post_office \wpcsout\ofs\6 ?
+See "Problem between Post Offices for Multiple Users" on page 67.
+The message transferred successfully between post offices.

-- 7 Restart the POA for Post Office B. Observe the POA agent console for any sign of problems. - 8 Recheck the post office\wpcsout\ofs\6 directory in Post Office B.

-Has the message file disappeared from the post_office\wpcsout\ofs\6 directory?
+directory?
 No The POA was unable to pick up the message.
 Correct the problem, then repeat the test.
 Yes The POA has successfully picked up the message.
 Continue below.

-9 Check the recipient's mailbox.
+Check the recipient's mailbox.